theghostbel/theghostbel/README.md

 ## Hi there 👋!
 ### I am Victor Rusakovich, client-side developer from Minsk, Belarus

-* 🔭 I’m currently working at [GP Solutions](https://gpsolutions.com/) (since August 2011<!--WORK RANGE:START-->, 4056 days!<!--WORK RANGE:END-->)
+* 🔭 I’m currently working at [GP Solutions](https://gpsolutions.com/) (since August 2011<!--WORK RANGE:START-->, 4057 days!<!--WORK RANGE:END-->)
 * 🌱 I’m currently learning JavaScript
 * 📫 nemiga@gmail.com (please, no spam)
 * [LinkedIn](https://www.linkedin.com/in/theghost/)
-* ⚡ Fun fact: <!--FUN FACT:START-->Lorne Greene had one of his nipples bitten off by an alligator while he was host of "Lorne Greene`s Wild Kingdom."<!--FUN FACT:END-->
+* ⚡ Fun fact: <!--FUN FACT:START-->Clownfish, wrasses, moray eels, gobies and other fish species are known to change sex, including reproductive functions.
+A school of clownfish is always built into a hierarchy with a female fish at the top.
+When she dies, the most dominant male changes sex and takes her place.<!--FUN FACT:END-->

 ### FrontEnd conferences and me